Maura Healey: Early life and education

-Born at the Bethesda Naval Hospital, Healey grew up as the oldest of five brothers and sisters.
+Healey was born on February 8, 1971, at Walter Reed Hospital, in Bethesda, Maryland.
 When she was nine months old, her family moved to Hampton Falls, New Hampshire, where she was raised.
+Healey has four younger siblings.
 Her mother was a nurse at Lincoln Akerman School in Hampton Falls; her father was a captain in the United States Public Health Service and an engineer.
 After divorcing, her mother sold her wedding ring to pay for a backyard basketball court.
 Healey's stepfather, Edward Beattie, taught history and coached girls' sports at Winnacunnet High School.
 Several of her grandparents and great-grandparents were born in Ireland.

 Healey attended Winnacunnet High School, and majored in government at Harvard College, graduating cum laude in 1992.
 She was co-captain of the Harvard Crimson women's basketball team.
 After graduation, Healey spent two years playing as a starting point guard for a professional basketball team in Austria, UBBC Wüstenrot Salzburg, now called BBU Salzburg.
 Upon returning to the United States, she earned a Juris Doctor from Northeastern University School of Law in 1998.